Ashwind34/contestAPI/README.md

 # The NFL Supercontest App
 This is my application to administer an NFL picks contest with remote users.
+Contest participants pick 5 NFL games per week, and the application calculates weekly scores for each player and maintains a leaderboard for the contest.
 The application was built using HTML, CSS, MySQL, and PHP.
 This project was born out of a need to run this contest with multiple participants without keeping track of player picks and scores with spreadsheets.
 The current css theme for this project is styled after the 1991 video game Tecmo Super Bowl for the original Nintendo Entertainment System.

 ## Requirements